Ayush1285/quadrotor_navigation/README.md

 ## Objectives
-* To implement autonomous navigation in unknown environment, given the desired goal.
+* To implement autonomous navigation in a known environment, given the desired goal.

 ## Path Planning